-We are thrilled to be joined by local, regional, and national experts for this year's Advocates' Retreat and Conference!
+We are thrilled to be joined by local, regional, and national experts for this year's Advocates' Training & Networking Event!

 Originally from Fayetteville, North Carolina, Reverend Dr. Pamela Adams is the Principal and Owner of Faithful & Favored, Inc. a Lifestyle Management Firm.
 Faithful & Favored provides emotional and spiritual maintenance tools through Peace Together, LLC, a counseling practice, and The Servant Leader, LLC, focusing on church administration and ministry enhancement.
 A true Southern Belle at heart, she stands on the values of faith, family, friendship, and fried fish!
 She served proudly in the United States Air Force for 9 ½ years, while simultaneously matriculating through Seminary and obtaining undergraduate, graduate, and terminal degrees in Theology.
 An expert in the arena of spiritual rehabilitation with over 17 years of experience, she has received training in Clinical Pastoral Education and Family Advocacy at the Durham Veterans Affairs Medical Center and the world-renowned Johns Hopkins Hospital, as well as certification in Christian Counseling through the National Christian Counselors Association of Sarasota, Florida.